Testing Regular Black Holes with X-ray data of GX 339-4: Discussion and Conclusions

 In conclusion, in Paper I, we put constraints on the regularization parameter of black hole mimickers spacetime using the X-ray data from the source EXO 1846\textendash{}031 and the gravitational wave data from black holes.
 The spacetime is phenomenological, and the regularization parameter removes the spacetime singularity.
 The precise nature of the regularization parameter is unknown at the moment; nonetheless, one can try to constrain it based on its macroscopic behavior; it controls the morphology of the compact object.
 Extending the work of Paper I, but only for the case of X-ray data, we derived constraints on the regularization parameter using the X-ray data from the simultaneous observation with \textit{NuSTAR} and \textit{Swift} of GX 339\textendash{}4.
-Thanks to the high-quality data as well as a broad ironline and a stronger thermal component, we obtained a stringent constraint as compared to EXO 1846\textendash{}031.
+Thanks to the high-quality data as well as a broad ironline and a stronger thermal component, we obtained a slightly stronger constraint as compared to EXO 1846\textendash{}031.
 In order to drive a much stronger constraint, we need data from future X-ray missions, such as \textit{eXTP}~\cite{eXTP:2016rzs} or \textit{Athena}~\cite{Nandra:2013jka}, which promise to provide unprecedented high-quality data of accreting black hole systems.

 \acknowledgments This work was supported by the National Natural Science Foundation of China (NSFC), Grant No.~12250610185, 11973019, and 12261131497, the Natural Science Foundation of Shanghai, Grant No.~22ZR1403400, and the Shanghai Municipal Education Commission, Grant No.~2019-01-07-00-07-E00035.
-S.R. acknowledges the support from the China Postdoctoral Science Foundation, Grant No.~2022M720035.
+S.R. acknowledges the support from Teach@Tuebingen fellowship.